Magic Johnson's Daughter Escapes A Violent Home Invasion

-Elisa Johnson, the daughter of NBA legend Magic Johnson has escaped a home invasion at a Southern California Airbnb unharmed.
+Elisa Johnson, the daughter of NBA legend Magic Johnson, has escaped a home invasion at a Southern California Airbnb unharmed.

 TMZ broke the news that Johnson, 23, was staying at an Airbnb rented by friends in the San Fernando Valley when two armed men staged a frightening home invasion.
-LAPD said that ten people were staying in the rented home when two men forced entry and terrorized the occupants by holding them at gunpoint and making threats.
+LAPD said that 10 people were staying in the rented home when two men forced entry and terrorized the occupants by holding them at gunpoint and making threats.

-Elisa Johnson, best known for appearing on her brother, EJ’s reality show on the E!
-Network was in a bedroom when she heard the commotion caused by the two suspects.
+Elisa Johnson, best known for appearing on brother EJ’s reality show on the E!
+Network, was in a bedroom when she heard the commotion caused by the two suspects.
 Johnson said she escaped through a sliding glass door and ran down the street to get help.

 TMZ said that the two men got away before the police arrived.